mariuszmspace/my-links/README.md

 - [The Early Security Engineer’s First 100 Days Checklist](https://www.docdroid.net/file/download/jx8ERKW/first-security-engineer-checklist-pdf.pdf) - Aims to help security engineers and CISOs in early stage companies to prioritize their efforts in the first months of their new job -- `list`
 - [The Illustrated TLS Connection](https://tls.ulfheim.net/) - Every byte of a TLS connection explained and reproduced -- `article`
 - [The Manager's Path](https://github.com/keyvanakbary/learning-notes/blob/master/books/the-managers-path.md) - Concise notes from the book -- `notes`
+- [The Profile by Cyber Risk Institute](https://cyberriskinstitute.org/the-profile/) - Consolidates 2,300+ regulations into 277 diagnostic statements and gives financial institutions one simple framework to rely on, based on ISO and NIST -- `article`
 - [Twelve-Factor App](https://12factor.net/) - Language-independent rules for codebase, dependencies, build/release/run, dev and prod, logs, etc for a cloud/web-centric app -- `collection`
 - [Udemy](https://www.udemy.com) - High quality training courses on any topic for under $15, what a time to be alive -- `collection`
 - [Ultimate List of SANS Cheat Sheets](https://www.sans.org/blog/the-ultimate-list-of-sans-cheat-sheets/) - Need help cutting through the cybersecurity noise? -- `collection`